aosolorzano/spring-aws-lambda-with-graalvm-and-sam/README.md

 The project is divided into the following files/directories:

 - **functions**: Directory used back-end functions.
-- **utils**: Directory used for project documentation and script files.
+- **utils**: Directory used for script files and other project documentation.

 ---
 ### Internal project folders.